Oral Sex

 Oral sex should feel mutual and pressure-free.
 Pauses, changes, or stopping altogether are always okay.

-Oral sex on the anus, sometimes called rimming, involves using the mouth and tongue around the anal area.
+Oral sex on the anus, often called rimming, involves using the mouth and tongue around the anal area.
 Some people find it deeply pleasurable because the area is sensitive and responsive.
+Just like everything, not everyone enjoys this kind of touch, and interest can change depending on mood or trust

 Like all oral sex, it should feel mutual and unpressured.
 Enthusiasm matters more than technique.